yajur-khanna/overfitting-mitigation-100class/resnet101_with_2D_dropout/readme.md

 ## Observation

-After adding dropouts near the end of the RseNet model layers, overfitting reduced minimal but the model generalisability was also affected slightly
+After adding dropouts near the end of the ResNet model layers, overfitting is reduced minimally but the model generalisability was also affected slightly